 These range from extending their value-add services, to diversifying into new market sectors like the IoT, and seeking out new operational efficiencies throughout the supply chain.

 There’s still, however, one growth driver that’s being overlooked by all but the most forward-thinking electrical distributors: improving the management of supplier trading agreements.
 When electrical distributors do address this issue, the result is almost invariably an increase in both annual revenue and overall profit.

 We explore this opportunity in depth in our new eBook, but keep reading for the edited highlights…

 Why strong supplier relationships are so important

 For a U.S. electrical distributor, establishing strong supplier relationships is vital—and not just because it allows your businesses to work together to create greater customer loyalty.
-Strong relationships lead to well-designed, lucrative trading agreements, and an extra, and vital, revenue stream for the distributor.
+Strong relationships lead to well-designed, lucrative trading agreements, and an extra, and vital, revenue stream for the electrical distributor.

 These trading agreements come in various flavors, from volume- and value- based rebate deals, to market development funds and special pricing allowances.

-Whatever form they take, the revenue from supplier trading agreements can have a profound effect on a distributors’ bottom line, while helping to fund the exactly the kind of growth strategies mentioned above.
+Whatever form they take, the revenue from supplier trading agreements can have a profound effect on a electrical distributors’ bottom line, while helping to fund the exactly the kind of growth strategies mentioned above.

 Where U.S. electrical distributors are missing a trick

 But—and it’s a big, million-dollar ‘but’—most U.S. electrical distributors still don’t view their supplier trading agreements strategically.
 A recent National Alliance of Electrical Distributors survey found that its members place “little focus on rebates and risk reduction”.